 Still, there's a way to have the best of both worlds—the passion of new love and the benefits of a long-term relationship.
-We asked relationships experts to share their best advice to fan the flames of your long-term relationship, whether you're married, cohabiting, or otherwise.
+We asked relationship experts Cassandra LeClair, Ph.D., Poonam Sharma, Ph.D., and Darshana Avila to share their best advice to fan the flames of your long-term relationship, whether you're married, cohabiting, or otherwise.

-When communicating with your partner, using "I" statements that focus on behavior, rather than the person, helps create an open, non-judgmental environment for productive dialogue.
+When communicating with your partner, use "I" statements that focus on behavior rather than the person.
+It creates an open, nonjudgmental environment for productive dialogue.

 Keep Dating Each Other